 According to recently filed paperwork on February 4th, WWE applied for a copyright on “Then Now Forever.”
 This happened on the day after CBS used a similar slogan during their ads which aired in conjunction with the Super Bowl.

 WWE put a lot of stock in that “Then, now, and forever” slogan.
 They plastered it on video games, action figures, and of course, their television programming.
-Vince McMahon even concluded his “promise of New Era” speech with the phrase where he worked everyone.
+Vince McMahon even concluded his “promise of a New Era” speech with the phrase where he worked everyone.

 To think that WWE didn’t have a lock on that phrase is rather absurd, but that seems to be the case.
 Now they don’t have to worry about it falling into anyone else’s hands.